krishiv-patel77/ai_tool_researcher/README.md

 # AI Research Agent

 A modular, production-style **AI workflow system** built using **LangGraph**, **LangChain**, and the **Firecrawl API**.
-This project demonstrates how to design structured, multi-step AI pipelines capable of autonomous research and analysis — specifically for identifying, evaluating, and comparing **developer tools** across the web.
+This project demonstrates how to design structured, multi-step AI pipelines capable of autonomous research and analysis.
+This tool specializes in identifying, evaluating, and comparing **developer tools** across the web.

 ---